|

 It’s unique, patented design maintains the gas pressure in the delivery hose.

-This allows a small amount of extra gas flow at the weld start to quickly
+This allows a small amount of extra gas to quickly flow at the weld start to purge air and moisture in the weld zone.

-purge air and moisture in the weld zone and air that enters the MIG gun shielding gas cup,
+It also purges air that enters the MIG gun shielding gas

 Maintaining the higher pressure also retains the systems ability to